 Switch back to the RECONSTRUCTION tab of the ribbon now and click “Normal Detail” all the way on the left.
 (Or click High detail to get a higher detail model).
 This will take a bit longer, and it requires an NVIDIA GPU.
 The result ideally looks something like this:

 Uh, well, that’s a lot of stuff all over that I don’t want or need!
 Notice the small bone shape in the middle, a piece of a rib?
-That’s what I wanted…. (well, I left the box really big to ensure I got a boatload of stuff to now delete – a smaller box means less junk).
+That’s what I wanted…. (well, I left the box really big to ensure I got a boatload of stuff to show you here.
+Now to now delete it…. – a smaller box means less junk).

 You can see one important advantage of RC here: notice how the bone is free-floating?
 I can assure you that it didn’t float in space when I photographed it.
 And that I didn’t go to any extra trouble to make a special support for it that was totally translucent.
 No, there is ample support material in the images, which is the source for all the junk around the bone in the model – BUT the model itself is free from it!
 That’s because RC checks if there is “something” between the cameras and the dense part of the sparse cloud, and if there is, it won’t get built!
 And that makes the next task so ludicrously easy: cutting the model down to the desired object!